 Cross-Contact: Betty Crocker has no official statement about how they keep their flour blends safe from gluten.
 Additionally, the Allergy Information tab on the product page for their all-purpose gluten-free flour says, “Information not available.”

 Where To Buy: Betty Crocker’s retailer locator allows you to select specific flour and baking mixes, then see where you can pick them up in your area.

 - Gluten Free All-Purpose Baking Flour

-Cross-Contamination: Bob’s Red Mill gluten-free products are manufactured in a 100% gluten-free facility that is separate from where other gluten-containing foods are produced.
+Cross-Contact: Bob’s Red Mill gluten-free products are manufactured in a 100% gluten-free facility that is separate from where other gluten-containing foods are produced.
 ELISA Gluten Assay batch tests are performed in a quality control laboratory.
 The products that are deemed safe for people who need a gluten-free diet are marked with a red GF logo.

 The Gluten-Free Certification Organization has certified some of Bob’s Red Mill products, which are identifiable by the GFCO logo printed on the packages.
 However, none of the products on Bob’s Red Mill website currently contain the GFCO logo.
 (Source: Bob’s Red Mill)

 Where To Buy: Consult the Bob’s Red Mill store finder to see where you can pick up some gluten-free flour today.

 - Cup4Cup Multipurpose Flour (not recommended for yeasted recipes)

 Cross-Contact: Cup4Cup gluten-free flour blends meet the strict standards to be listed by the GFCO as certified gluten free.
 (Source: Cup4Cup)